, February 18, 2025

 Imagine the drop in criminality.

-A president cannot do much in six years – five remaining for Ferdinand Marcos, Jr. But instead of "feel good" platitudes, what if he picked a basic need, create a masterplan towards making it palpably beneficial, and what is more palpable than hunger assuaged?
+A president cannot do much in six years – three remaining for Ferdinand Marcos, Jr. But instead of "feel good" platitudes, what if he picked a basic need, create a masterplan towards making it palpably beneficial, and what is more palpable than hunger assuaged?
 He could, if he wanted to, break ground towards building a future where people do not have to forage, scratch and peck for the next worm or insect incessantly.

 Humbly.